-97% of Medical Providers in the United States accept Traditional Medicare

 -No Prior Authorization Needed from your primary care doctor or an insurance company

-- You and your doctor make all the decisions in regards to your healthcare, an insurance company has no say
+- You make the decisions in regards to your healthcare, an insurance company does not have a say

 Medicare Part A provides hospital coverage.
 It will help pay for “room and board” fees for any hospital stays.
 Part A will begin paying for expenses after the deductible for the benefit period has been met.